menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bliss - Pike is generally considered to be a blue-collar town.
-40.57% of the Bliss - Pike workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bliss - Pike, you'll notice that it is more blue-collar than most other communities in America.
+40.57% of Bliss - Pike’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bliss - Pike is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Bliss - Pike who work in office and administrative support (12.22%), management occupations (9.21%), and sales jobs (6.93%).

 Setting & Lifestyle